MicheleCattaneo/Markov_and_Monte_Carlo_Localization/README.md

 $ python main.py
 ```

+#### Controls:
+Go forwards and backwards with the ARROW_UP and ARROW_DOWN keys.
+Rotate left and right with the ARROW_LEFT and ARROW_RIGHT keys.
+The robot can be "kidnapped" (picked up) and relocated in any area of the environment by a left-click on the desired location.

 #### Run with custom settings:
 The file `./definitions.py` defines global variables and objects that will be used in the simulation.
 You can control the following variables: